Stars: Nuclear or Electric?

 "coronal holes" - large dark regions in the brighter image

-solar corona.
-The bright regions indicate hotter, more
+of the solar corona.
+The bright regions indicate hotter, more energetic

 areas of the solar corona, mainly above the sunspot regions.